evolutionsoftswiss/alpha-zero-learning/README.md

 Java Alpha Zero Reinforcement Learning with deeplearning4j
 ==========================================================
-The provide AlphaZero learning here is a Java implementation of the alpha zero algorithm using deeplearning4j library.
+The provided AlphaZero learning here is a Java implementation of the alpha zero algorithm using deeplearning4j library.

 ## Introduction
 There are already several Alpha[Go] Zero-related projects on github in python and also in C++.